-Disclosure and conflicts of interest.
-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Unpublished materials disclosed in a submitted manuscript may not be used in an editor's personal research without the author's express written permission.
+Confidential information or ideas received through peer review must be kept private and not exploited for personal gain.
+Editors should withdraw articles from which they have competitive, collaborative, or other relationships or affiliations with any of the authors, companies, or (potentially) institutions affiliated with the publications.